AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 To retain your saved file, exit immediately without making changes to the blank file.
 Revert the changes and reload EduBook.
 Otherwise, a new empty file will be used.
 ![Error Message](images/FileCorruptedExample.png "Error Message for File Corruption")

-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the EduBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Only edit the data file if you are confident that you can update it correctly.
 </div>